 Food and Culture examines how food functions in society and culture beyond the mere provision of nutrients.
-How do people use food to establish and communicate their individual, group and social identity?
+How do people use food to establish and communicate their individual, group, and social identity?
 How does food security contribute to social and cultural development?
-What are the primary factors influencing food choices and food preferences?
-These questions will be critically examined through reading, personal essays, and a group project that examines the foodways of a specific culture or ethnic group.
+How do factors, including gender and ethnicity, influence food choices, food preferences, and views on health and wellness?
+These questions, and more, will be critically examined through reading, personal essays, and a group project that examines the foodways of a specific culture or ethnic group.

 NUTR 240 Food Systems: Policies and Controversies (2)

 This course is focused on the interrelationships between nutrition, various food systems, and agriculture.
 Food security, genetic modification, sustainability, and factors that impact producers and consumers will be emphasized.
 Prerequisite: NUTR 125